 Other studies have found that art can boost creativity and help reduce stress levels.
 The two work hand-in-hand.
 Contemplative aspects of art relieve feelings of pressure in high-stress settings.

-  Hanging mantras and quotes can also work to stimulate thought and motivate staff.
+Hanging mantras and quotes as part of your wellbeing office design can also work to stimulate thought and motivate staff.
 Combined with the right colour scheme in the right setting, artwork can have positive affects on cognitive performance.

 Because wellbeing is about feeling good and functioning to the best of our ability, it makes sense to promote physical exercise.
 Promoting movement can can be achieved in a variety of ways in your office design.

 A growing theme of interior design in the corporate world is the agile office.
 Flexible workspace encourages your employees to move around the office and make the most of cloud connectivity and mobile devices.